Music Resume Examples and Templates for 2023

 Certifications

 While not every organization will utilize an applicant tracking system (ATS) to identify talented candidates for auditions, it’s still important to incorporate key terms and skills from the job description into your resume.
-If the posting mentions specific styles of music or instruments, you’ll want to highlight your knowledge in these areas prominently in your profile, professional experience, and skills sections.
+If the posting mentions specific styles of music or instruments, emphasize your knowledge in these areas prominently in your profile, professional experience, and skills sections.
 Below, you’ll find a list of key terms you may encounter while applying for musician jobs:

 Key Skills and Proficiencies